mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Be sure to check [get.current](get.current) periodically to make sure mothur is using the files you intended, otherwise you may run into problems with your analysis.
-If you find a problem or would like to manually set your own \"current\" files, you can use the [set.current](set.current) command as follows:
+If you find a problem or would like to manually set your own "current" files, you can use the [set.current](set.current) command as follows:

     mothur > set.current(fasta=stool.trim.fasta, group=stool.groups, qfile=stool.trim.qual)